 Frames per Second

 The speed at which a camera takes pictures is usually measured in frames per second (fps).
 The higher the frame rate, the more likely it is that you will be able to capture a license plate from a moving car.
-However, frame rate is inversely proportional to resolution, meaning that increasing the camera’s frame rate reduces the image resolution.
+However, the frame rate is inversely proportional to resolution, meaning that increasing the camera’s frame rate reduces the image resolution.
 The frame rates of cameras used for capturing license plates are typically between 30 and 60 fps.

 Angle of Image